eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 		* The **Data Definition Language** is used to define **base relation variables** and **derived relation variables**
 			\cite{WikipediaContributors2018a1}.
-	- This is summarized from a set-theoretic perspective
-		\cite{WikipediaContributors2018a20}.
 + In *SQL*, a **relation** is a table representation, such that each row of the table represents a tuple and each column represents the values of an attribute \cite{WikipediaContributors2018a1}.